A. Indian Moped: 4-Coil Magneto – Wires Service

 C. Indian Magneto Substitution

-The 90mm WTEMCO magneto is a Bosch compatible.
+The entire 82mm WTEMCO magneto is a 90mm Bosch compatible.
 Any 90mm Bosch magneto will bolt on and fit, both the 3-bolt stator plate and the flywheel.
 However, the ignition timing in the flywheel is different on the various Bosch flywheels.
 An Indian flywheel has the same timing angle as a Tomos.
-Both of those bikes can take a Puch flywheel, also 90mm Bosch, but it must be installed without the woodruff key, and positioned at the correct timing angle.
+Both of those bikes can take an entire Puch magneto, but it must be installed without the woodruff key, and positioned at the correct timing angle.
 It must be very tight, and can still slip later.
 Many of the modern CDI ignitions require that the woodruff key be left off, and the flywheel positioned at a particular angle on the crank.
 Such is the case if someone wanted to run a modern CDI ignition made for a Puch, on an Indian.
 Some more talk about this is in the Indian parts section.

 The armatures on a Bosch stator (Puch) are 54mm hole spacing, both upper and lower mounts.
 The WTEMCO Indian ones are 52mm on the upper (lights) and 45mm on the lower (ignition).
 So Puch armatures don’t interchange with Indian ones.